sudoswap/lssvm-docs/docs/managing-collections/listing.md

 # Listing on Sudoswap

-Compatible ERC721 NFTs can be deposited and traded on sudoswap immediately after they are minted, without the need for collections to be manually listed.
+Compatible ERC721 and ERC1155 NFTs can be deposited and traded on sudoswap immediately after they are minted, without the need for collections to be manually listed.

 For a collection to show up in the search bar, it must have at least one liquidity pool or past volume on sudoswap.
 However, even if a collection does not show up, holders can still [create liquidity pools](https://docs.sudoswap.xyz/user-guide/creating-a-pool.md) for it as normal.